Paris Hotels 2026: 49 Real Stays From £78

 Park Hyatt Paris-Vendôme is the business traveller's Palace: calm, contemporary, no theatrical grandeur, and on Rue de la Paix — a five-minute walk from every luxury goods headquarter in the 1st arrondissement.
 The meeting rooms are properly equipped.
 The spa is the best wellness facility available for a midday reset.

 Mandarin Oriental Paris (8th arrondissement, not listed above but worth noting) has a purpose-built business centre, the fastest in-hotel Wi-Fi of any Paris Palace, and a position on Rue Saint-Honoré that is equidistant from the Élysée Palace and the luxury goods groups' offices.
+On a mid-range budget, Hyatt Regency Paris Etoile near the Arc de Triomphe has genuine conference facilities from ~£190.

 Best Paris Hotels for Solo Travellers